linux-china/dx/README.md

 # fs package

-这个其实就是将Deno中和文件系统相关的API进行一个归类。
+Not similar to zx, just group Deno's file related APIs into fs object

 # os package

-这个和zx类似
+Similar to zx

 # $.shell

-这是脚本使用的shell，默认为bash，你可以通过`wich bash`获取bash的路径地址
+Same with zx

 # $.prefix

-在每一个运行的命令行添加一个前缀，默认为 `set -euo pipefail;`
+Same with zx, and default value is `set -euo pipefail;`

 # References